A few nights go, while my housemates and I were having our nightly conversation, this cropped up,

 I am fully awake by the time the kiss comes to an end.

 He smiles at me and asks if I have a number.
-Too surprised to conjure up a make-believe story, I give it to him and he says, “I will text you” as he leaves.
+Too surprised to conjure up a fake number, I give it to him and he says, “I will text you” as he leaves.
 I just stare.

 He did text – surprisingly.
 We are still in touch.
 Nothing developed, of course nothing develops.
 I don’t fancy myself living a carbon-copy of romantic anecdotes where people find love during their travels.
 I am more short-term in that way.
 This experience though, does make train rides a little bit more exciting, no?